NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 _This section is part of the Community Yellow Paper ^[See [Community Yellow Paper repository](https://github.com/neoresearch/yellowpaper)] initiative, a community-driven technical specification for Neo blockchain._

-Various studies in the literature dealt with partially synchronous and fully asynchronous Byzantine Fault Tolerant systems [@Hao2018DynnamicPBFT; @Duan:2018:BAB:3243734.3243812; @miller2016honey], but few of them were really applied in a live Smart Contract (SC) Scenario with plenty of distinct decentralized applications.
+Various studies in the literature dealt with partially synchronous and fully asynchronous Byzantine Fault Tolerant systems [@Hao2018DynnamicPBFT; @Duan:2018:BAB:3243734.3243812; @miller2016honey], but few of them were really applicable in a live Smart Contract (SC) Scenario with multiple distinct decentralized applications.
-It is noteworthy that append storage applications poses different level of challenges compared to the current need of SC transactions persisting, which involve State Machine Replication [@schneider1990implementing].
+It should be noted that append storage applications pose different challenges when compared to the needs of SC transaction persisting, which involves State Machine Replication [@schneider1990implementing].
-In addition, a second important fact to be considered is related to the finality in appending information to the ledger.
+In addition, a second important fact to be considered is related to the finality of appending information to the ledger.
-Final users, merchants and exchanges want to precisely know if their transaction was definitively processed or still could be reverted.
+Final users, merchants, and exchanges want to precisely know if their transaction was definitively processed or if it could still be reverted.
-Differently than most part of previous works in the literature, NEO blockchain proposed a Consensus mechanism with **one block finality** in the **first layer** [@Neo2015WP].
+Differently than most parts of previous works in the literature, NEO blockchain proposed a Consensus mechanism with **one block finality** in the **first layer** [@Neo2015WP].
-Besides its notorious advantages for real case applications, this characteristic imposes some constraints, also additional vulnerabilities and challenges.
+Besides its notorious advantages for real case applications, this characteristic imposes some additional constraints, vulnerabilities and challenges.

-This technical material posses the main goal of highlighting the main adaptions from the classical Practical Byzantine Fault Tolerance (pBFT) to the Delegated Byzantine Fault Tolerance (dBFT) currently used in the NEO blockchain core library (see [Neo Project Github](https://github.com/neo-project/neo)).
+The goal of this technical material is to highlight the main adaptions from the classical Practical Byzantine Fault Tolerance (pBFT) to the Delegated Byzantine Fault Tolerance (dBFT) currently used in the NEO blockchain core library (see [Neo Project Github](https://github.com/neo-project/neo)).
-Furthermore, it describes a novel mathematical model able to verify specific consensus behavior by means of a discrete model which can simulate real cases operation.
+Furthermore, it describes a novel mathematical model that is able to verify specific consensus behavior by means of a discrete model which can simulate its operation in real cases.
 While highlighting the positive aspects of the current NEO consensus system,  this document also has the goal of pointing out possible faults and future research & development directions.
-The latter can be achieved by a combination of NEO's requirement and novel ideas in connection with well-known studies from the literature.
+The latter can be achieved by a combination of NEO's requirements and novel ideas in connection with well-known studies from the literature.

 The remainder of this document is organized as follows.
-[Section @Sec:Background] provides a brief background on the the classical PBFT.
+[Section @Sec:Background] provides a brief background on the classical PBFT.
 [Section @Sec:NEOdBFT] describes the key modification made from the literature for the achievement of NEO's dBFT.
-[Section @Sec:dBFTDetails] details the current state-of-the-art of the NEO dBFT ongoing discussions, presenting didactic pseudocodes and flowcharts.
+[Section @Sec:dBFTDetails] details the current state-of-the-art discussions regarding NEO's dBFT, and presents didactic pseudocodes and flowcharts.
-Finally, [Section @Sec:dBFT_MILP] proposes a novel mathematical programming model based on Linear Integer Programming, that models an optimal adversary that will challenge network and verify its limitations on worst case scenarios.
+Finally, [Section @Sec:dBFT_MILP] proposes a novel mathematical programming model based on Linear Integer Programming, which models an optimal adversary that will challenge the network and verify its limitations in worst case scenarios.

 ## Background on Practical BFT {#sec:Background}